Description

 They don’t advance as quickly anymore and things start to get confusing.

-New learning piles up and often you’re standing still and spend as much time going back to things you thought you nailed already.
-This is when French becomes overwhelming and two things usually happen:
+New learning piles up and often you’re standing still and spending a lot of time going back to things you thought you had down already.
+This is when French becomes overwhelming.

 1. Some students seek out even more language hacks, and try to add more hot streaks on their language app.
-(Aka, the logic of doing more of the same thing and expecting the rest will work out eventually).
+(Aka, the logic of doing more of the same thing and expecting different results).

-2. Other students convince themselves it’s better if you live in France or decide it probably takes years of classes to get comfortable in basic conversations.
+2. Other students convince themselves this could only work if they lived in France and decide it will probably take years of classes to get comfortable in basic conversations.

-The misunderstanding here is they think they need to combine every learning method possible to get anywhere.
-It’s either full-on immersion or full-on classes the next 2 years with tutoring in between.
+The misunderstanding here is thinking you need to combine every learning method possible to get anywhere.
+It’s either full-on immersion or full-on classes – for the next two years plus tutoring in between.

-You’re ready to move on from the introduction part of French if you feel something like this:
+You’re ready to move on from the introduction phase of French if you feel something like this…

-And it doesn’t take several months or years.
+It doesn’t have to take several months or years.

 Introducing...